 All of these situations can use the OODA loop and your situational awareness to become aware of your surroundings and the other person, what their intention is, how actions would work, what decision would fare the best and commit to an action.

-This is something that would be common for anyone coming from a hostile environment, whether you have lived in a war zone or have been involved in a war.
-People who have been exposed to extremely hostile environments tend to observe more and find suitable places to do so.
+Constant assessments of your surrounding environment is a trait held by many that have come from a hostile environment, war zone, or have been involved in a series of random conflicts.
+People who have been exposed to these hostile environments tend to observe more than others.

 The first type of observation is your own positioning.
 Many of these people who have been experienced hostile areas will choosing to sit where they are able to clearly view the entrance of a room, say a restaurant or cafe, and be able to reach an alternative exit if need be.
 This would be preloading the OO in the OODA loop, so that should something such as an urban terrorist attack occur, you would only have to carry out the decision and the action of making a safe escape.